Tokaora

 My family on both my mother’s and father’s side immigrated to Aotearoa and settled here.
 And thus I was born as a descendant of this land.
 As such, it is the responsibility of the children of this land and region to take care and nurture it.
 This is my goal and my responsibility

-Facial Eczema Rapid Diagnosis Development
+Facial Eczema Rapid Diagnosis Test

 The alleviation of the economic, logistical, and mental toll of facial eczema on the farming community of NZ are key objectives of this project.